sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 ## Workflow from previous session

-If you didn't finish the previous part or didn't do the optional exercises, you can restart from fully commented snakefiles, with a supplementary .fastq files quality check rule and multithreading, memory usage control implemented in all rules.
-You can download all the files (workflow and config) [here](https://github.com/sib-swiss/containers-snakemake-training/tree/main/docs/solutions_day2/session3) or copy them after clonining the course repository locally:
+If you didn't finish the previous part or didn't do the optional exercises, you can restart from fully commented snakefiles, with a supplementary .fastq files quality check rule and multithreading implemented in all rules.
+You can download all the files (workflow and config) [here](https://github.com/sib-swiss/containers-snakemake-training/tree/main/docs/solutions_day2/session3) or copy them after cloning the course repository locally:

 ```sh
 git clone https://github.com/sib-swiss/containers-snakemake-training.git  # Clone repository